RayYuqian/reversible-de/README.md

 2. Check your settings and run.

 ## Citation
-New methods and changes were made based on this repository: https://github.com/jmtomczak/reversible-de and the following papaer:
+New methods and changes were made based on this repository https://github.com/jmtomczak/reversible-de and the following papaer:

 ```
 @article{tomczak2020differential,